 I personally feel Sony Xperia phones have an upper hand over other phones with perks like the IMX220 sensor, dedicated shutter button and a good UI to use.

-Since we are talking about stabilized videos, video might also be one of your need apart from photography.
-Most phones today shoot at 1080p, but you might find a high-end device that is capable of 4K recording and slow-motion 720p. iPhone 6 Plus tops my list with accurate image stabilization and the best slow motion video capabilities.
+Since we are talking about stabilised videos, the video might also be one of your need apart from photography.
+Most phones today shoot at 1080p, but you might find a high-end device that is capable of 4K recording and slow-motion 720p. iPhone 6 Plus tops my list with accurate image stabilisation and the best slow-motion video capabilities.
 Note 4 also records some sharp 4K footage with impressive software functionalities.
 Although not available at the time of writing, Sony will have interesting features in its upcoming sensors in 2015 like HDR in 4K!

 - Cyanogen Camera is the next best thing that lets you shoot RAW on some phones that support it.
-But just shooting RAW is not all, it is downright easy to use the UI and its a matter of flicking up and down to change shooting modes, if you are a fan of effects.
+But just shooting RAW is not all, it is downright easy to use the UI and its a matter of flicking up and down to change shooting modes if you are a fan of effects.
 It does not let you fine tune controls like adjusting shutter or aperture.
-You can however download a third-party app known as L Camera that allows you to shoot in RAW right now if your phone is running Android Lollipop.
-That is experimental application and we won’t recommend you to use unstable version of it.
+You can, however, download a third-party app known as L Camera that allows you to shoot in RAW right now if your phone is running Android Lollipop.
+That is experimental application and we won’t recommend you to use an unstable version of it.

-With all these facts, you have the guidelines for the things that you need to see, to gauge the camera on your next smart phone.
+With all these facts, you have the guidelines for the things that you need to see, to gauge the camera on your next smartphone.
 But these are of course just numbers on a spec-sheet, the actual quality also lies in the art of taking a good photograph.
-Once you have jot down on the device, you can look for photos samples from actual users, on sites like Flickr’s Camera List.
+Once you have jotted down on the device, you can look for photos samples from actual users, on sites like Flickr’s Camera List.

 So there you have it!
 I hope I have busted lot of your camera related jargons.
 If you have any doubts, send me a tweet at @SwizzleKhan.